Dillon Tate

-Dillon Michael Tate (born May 1, 1994) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He played college baseball at the University of California, Santa Barbara.
-The Texas Rangers selected Tate in the first round of the 2015 Major League Baseball draft and traded him to the New York Yankees during the 2016 season.
-He was traded to the Orioles close to the 2018 trade deadline.
-He made his MLB debut in 2019.
+Dillon Michael Tate (born May 1, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Toronto Blue Jays.
+Tate played college baseball at the University of California, Santa Barbara.
+The Texas Rangers selected him in the first round of the 2015 MLB draft and traded him to the New York Yankees during the 2016 season.
+He was traded to the Orioles close to the 2018 trade deadline and made his MLB debut with them in 2019.

-Amateur career
+Early life and education

 Tate attended Claremont High School in Claremont, California, graduating in 2012.
 He made the school's baseball team, but received little playing time as a freshman.
 He then began to train at the Major League Baseball (MLB) Urban Youth Academy in Compton, California.
 He was not selected in the MLB draft out of high school.

 Tate enrolled at the University of California, Santa Barbara, where he played college baseball for the UC Santa Barbara Gauchos.
 The Gauchos and the Oral Roberts Golden Eagles were the only two Division I programs to offer Tate a scholarship.
 As a freshman, he appeared in four games, pitching three innings, and had a 9.00 earned run average (ERA).
 That summer, he grew from 165 lbs to 200 lbs through weight training.
 As a sophomore, he served as the Gauchos' closer, finishing the season with a 1.45 ERA, 12 saves, and 46 strikeouts.
 Tate was expected to enter his junior season in 2015 as the closer again, but was converted into a starting pitcher after an injury to one of the team's starters.
 He started 14 games in his junior year, pitching to an 8–5 win–loss record with a 2.26 ERA and 111 strikeouts in 103 1/3 innings pitched.

-Professional career
+Career

 Texas Rangers

 Considered one of the top prospects for the 2015 MLB draft, the Texas Rangers selected Tate with the fourth overall selection.
 He signed with the Rangers on June 12, earning a $4.2 million signing bonus.

-Tate made his professional debut for the Spokane Indians of the Class A-Short Season Northwest League and was promoted to the Hickory Crawdads of the Class A South Atlantic League in 2016.
+Tate made his professional debut for the Spokane Indians of the Low–A Northwest League and was promoted to the Hickory Crawdads of the Single–A South Atlantic League in 2016.
 He spent time on the disabled list with a strained hamstring.
 Tate pitched 65 innings for Hickory, with a 5.12 ERA, 55 strikeouts, and 27 walks.
 His fastball velocity, which previously ranged from 92–98 mph, decreased to 90–93 mph in his time with Hickory.